facebook/react-native-website/website/versioned_docs/version-0.5/more-resources.md

 There are a lot of [React Native Meetups](http://www.meetup.com/topics/react-native/) that happen around the world.
 Often there is React Native content in React meetups as well.

 Sometimes we have React conferences.
-We posted the [videos from React.js Conf 2017](https://www.youtube.com/playlist?list=PLb0IAmt7-GS3fZ46IGFirdqKTIxlws7e0) and [React.js Conf 2016](https://www.youtube.com/playlist?list=PLb0IAmt7-GS0M8Q95RIc2lOM6nc77q1IY), and we'll probably have more conferences in the future, too.
+We posted the [videos from React.js Conf 2017](https://www.youtube.com/playlist?list=PLb0IAmt7-GS3fZ46IGFirdqKTIxlws7e0), [React.js Conf 2016](https://www.youtube.com/playlist?list=PLb0IAmt7-GS0M8Q95RIc2lOM6nc77q1IY), and [React.js Conf 2015](https://www.youtube.com/watch?list=PLb0IAmt7-GS1cbw4qonlQztYV1TAW0sCr&v=KVZ-P-ZI6W4).
+We'll probably have more conferences in the future, too.
 Stay tuned.
 You can also find a list of dedicated React Native conferences [here](http://www.awesome-react-native.com/#conferences).